scottohara/tvmanager/README.md

 Import/Export
 =============
-The app includes a rudimentary backup/restore facility.
-Backing up the database simply serializes all of the data to a JSON-respresentation, and saves it to an Amazon S3 account that you configure on the server.
+The app includes a backup/restore facility.
+As log of all changes made to the local HTML5 database since the last export is kept, and when an export is initiated, those changes are serialized to a JSON-representation and sent to an Amazon S3 account configured on the server.

-The S3 bucket is configured with versioning enabled, meaning that each exported version is retained in S3 (Note: this means it is up to you to purge any old versions that you no longer wish to keep, as the app itself does not expire or remove previous backups).

-Restoring the database does the reverse, pulling the latest JSON file (database.json) from S3 (via the server), clearing any existing data from the database and reloading it from the JSON.
+Restoring the database does the reverse, pulling all JSON objects from S3 (via the server), clearing any existing data from the database and reloading it from the JSON.

 An MD5 checksum veries that the data was imported/exported succesfully.